Economics 2A ECON2001

 ■ build familiarity with the basic tools of consumption and production theory, the operation of markets and optimisation in an economic context;

-■ equip students with the standard economist's kit of intuition, graphical analysis, and mathematical techniques (in particular, calculus) for microeconomics applications;
+■ develop the ability to apply the economist's kit of intuition, graphical analysis, and mathematical techniques (in particular, calculus) in microeconomics applications;

 ■ provide a solid foundation for further, theoretical and applied, honours level Economics courses.